Adventures in Paradise - My Visit to Honolulu in 2013

 Look What We Had for Dinner at Chai's

-Click thumbnail to view full-sizeVisiting with my Family
+Click thumbnail to view full-size

 A visit to Hawaii is never complete without my family.
 I lived in Honolulu until I was 24 and strangely enough, the only member of the family to leave the island.
 Back then, I became restless and bored and followed my instincts to move away.